alex-stephens/personal-site/_posts/2020-10-25-make-it-easy.md

 Optimising my playback speed for videos was something that, on some level, I have wanted to do for a long time.
 However, that tiny extra effort of three clicks through a menu was enough to deter me from ever actually doing it.
 As soon as it became a single two-button keyboard shortcut, it became a habit that I am virtually guaranteed to continue with for the foreseeable future.

-So take the time to flick through the keyboard shortcuts for programs (or, in this case, websites) that you spend a lot of time using, and try them out.
+So take the a couple of minutes to flick through the keyboard shortcuts for programs (or, in this case, websites) that you spend a lot of time on, and try some of them out.
 Most of them probably won't stick, but those few that you do end up using constantly are the ones that make all the difference.